Do You Have to Clear Snow Off Your Car?

 In 2006, Pennsylvania enacted a law that allowed police officers to cite motorists for damage and injury caused by ice and snow flying off moving vehicles.
 The Pennsylvania statute was adopted after the family of Christine Lambert lobbied for the cause.
 Lambert was killed on Christmas Day in 2005 when block of ice flew off a truck and smashed through her windshield.
 Unlike New Jersey, however, the law does not address clearing ice and snow off the roof of the car.

 In recent years, the fines for failing to clear the snow off a vehicle before driving it in Pennsylvania have gone up to $2,000.
+Title 75 § 3720 states that if snow falls loose from your vehicle and strikes another vehicle or a pedestrian causing serious damage or bodily injury, you could be subject to a fine of up to $1,000 per offense.

 In general, all Pennsylvania drivers should take the time to winterize their cars, which extends well beyond clearing snow from cars.
 For in-depth information on how to keep your car safe for you and other drivers, see the “Avoid an Accident on Snow or Ice” and “Winter Driving Safety” articles, located on this website.
 Also check out our article on how best to shovel your sidewalks following a snow.